manueldeprada/Arduino-Water-Tap/README.md

 ### Water tap

 The water tap is essentially a DC motor that works with the 12V from the batteries.
 I just connect the ground to the batteries and I open or close the tap by switching the correct wire to 12V with the relays.
-Turning the relay module on or off is as simple as writing high or low value to a digital output pin with the arduino.
+Turning the relay module on or off is as simple as writing high or low value to a digital output pin with the Arduino.

 ### Temperature Sensor